MileHacker Logo

 Customs Information

-U.S. Customs regulations apply for international visitors departing with purchases.
+U.S. Customs regulations apply for travelers from other countries departing with purchases.
 Keep receipts for all significant purchases.
-Declare items as required by your home country's customs laws.
+Declare items as required from your home country's customs laws.

 Activity Planning Summary